 • Gould’s Wattled Bat: Can be found in most habitats and roosts in tree hollows and buildings.

-• Eastern Coastal Free-tailed Bat (threatened): Forages above the canopy and the edge of forests, roosts in tree hollows, under bark and in buildings.
+• Eastern Coastal Free-tailed Bat (threatened): Forages above the canopy and the edge of forests, roosts in tree hollows, under bark and buildings.

 • Large-eared Pied Bat (threatened): Found in woodland areas and around caves and can roost in colonies of up to 30 animals.